flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 `r close_float_group(with_markdown = TRUE)`

-Having said that, Nintendo wired up the I/O in a way that makes use of two AMBA buses:
+Having said that, Nintendo wired up the I/O in a way that makes use of two AMBA buses `r cite("io-diagram")`:

 - The **AHB Bus** (AMBA High-performance Bus): As the name indicates, it's designed for high-speed communication.
 Here we find:
   - The **NAND** Interface: Accesses 512 MB of NAND Flash that stores the operating system and user data.